omeka/omeka-s-enduser/docs/modules/mapping.md

 #### Map display

-You can also set the map's default display zoom level and center, independently of the features you place.
+You can set any map's zoom level and center.
 The default is to center on one feature and zoom fully in, or to zoom out far enough to contain all features in the map view.

 * **Set the current view as the default view**: The square with a target or crosshair symbol.
 The map will default to a zoomed out (global) view.
 Click to set the current view as the default view for this item.
 * **Go to the current default view**: The square with a black box around a dot.
 This option is only available after you have set a default view.
 Click to pan and zoom map to the selected view for this item.